attilammagyar/mpe-emulator/README.md

    cogwheel icon near the top left corner of its FL Studio plugin window.

 2. Near the top right corner of the plugin window, you will find an input box titled "_Pitch knob range (semitones)_".
-Its default value is 2.

-3. Set its value to 12.
+3. Set its value to 12 if you are using the FST version of MPE Emulator, and make sure to have it set to 2 (the default) if you are using the VST 3 version.

 4. Repeat the same steps for the synthesizer.